Thursday, February 6, 2025

 ‘Shockingly, there are UK current or savings accounts out there earning no interest whatsoever, £252bn worth in fact, according to the Bank of England.’

-The good news is that inflation now at 1.7 per cent it means savers who hold their cash in the top paying accounts will be making a decent real return, albeit before tax.
+The good news is that with inflation at 2.5 per cent, it means savers who hold their cash in the top paying accounts will still be making a real return, albeit before tax.

 Our savings tables show the best easy-access savings, top cash Isas and fixed rate savings deals.